National Register Listings in Marion County, Oregon

 Marion County Timeline

-This timeline provides a concise overview of the key events in the history of Marion County, Oregon.
+This timeline provides a condensed summary of the historical journey of Marion County, Oregon.

 - 1843: Marion County is organized as part of the Oregon Territory.